HugoMatilla/Effective-JAVA-Summary/README.md

  Using _WeakHashMap_ is useful when if desired lifetime of cache entries is determined by external references to the key, not the value.

  Clean oldest entries in cache is a common practice.
-To accomplish this behaviors, it can be used: background threads, automatically delete older after a new insertion or the _LinkedHashMap_ and its method _removeEldestEntry.
+To accomplish this behaviors, it can be used: background threads, automatically delete older after a new insertion or the _LinkedHashMap_ and its method _removeEldestEntry_.

 **_Memory leaks in listeners and callbacks_**